pmonks/clojars-poms/README.md

 # clojars-dependencies

-A little tool for exploring the dependencies between projects deployed to Clojars.
+A little tool that started out as a way to explore the dependencies between projects deployed to Clojars, but is now a more generally useful tool for analysing the POMs of projects deployed to Clojars.

 ## Installation